 Applications that are initiated by users (e.g., a user is looking for a fast movie download service provided by a BSS) require immediate discovery results to be presented to the STA or a user so that network selection can be either performed by a STA or the user to obtain the desired service.

-Figure W-4 shows a non-AP and non-PCP STA perform a solicited PAD procedure, whereby the non-AP and non-PCP STA sends a Service Hash Request ANQP-element to query specific services immediately after user initiation of the service/application.
-The SIR responds through an AP or PCP with a Service Hash Response ANQP-element accordingly if there is a matched service.
+Figure W-3-4shows a non-AP and non-PCP STA perform a solicited PAD procedure, whereby the non-AP and non-PCP STA sends a Service Information Hash Request ANQP-element to query specific services immediately after user initiation of the service/application.
+The SIR responds through an AP or PCP with a Service Information Hash Response ANQP-element accordingly if there is a matched service.

 When the Service Hash Request ANQP-element contains a service hash of the requested service, the SIR responds, through an AP or PCP with a Service Hash Response ANQP-element with a Service Information Response Tuple subfield containing the corresponding service name and instance name.